 I was searching for a tool to support my own reading of the Bible and was unable to find one that met my needs.
-So I built one, which I will release later this year.
+So I built one, which is now available here.
 I hope that it will be similarly useful for you.

 It started with two frustrations.